RobinHoutevelts/lando/MAC.md

 extension="redis.so"
 ```

+Also increase your max memory from 128M to 1G

 *Perform the same steps also for php 7.0, 7.1, 7.2 and 7.3 ( they each have their own php.ini file)*

 ### Configure php-fpm